 How Do I Get a Pilot's License near Ann Arbor, Michigan

-"I live in Ann Arbor, Michigan and I want to get a pilots license!"
+"I live near Ann Arbor, Michigan and I want to get a pilots license!"
 Every day we speak to hundreds of people whose desire is to fly airplanes or helicopters for their career.
 We speak to aspiring student pilots who have a dream of flying aircraft or rotorcraft for a living.
 They are serious about their aviation dreams and are ready to take the first step.
 Getting a private pilots license (certificate) is the first step toward an aviation career.
 There are many preliminary steps to take, and we can help you learn everything there is about becoming a pilot and earning your pilots license.
 Call 855-435-4338 and let us help you get started today.

 ULA's FAA approval signifies that we are a reputable flight school.
 Moreover, ULA is in partnership with an outstanding university (Southern Utah University).
 Together we offer prospective pilots an opportunity to earn their pilot's license and all the advanced training necessary to become a commercial pilot.
 If you are ready to start working toward a job flying airplanes or helicopters, call us and we will coach you through the process.

-In addition to the private pilot certificate, we offer advanced aviation courses (college courses and programs supporting a career in aviation) that will lead to advanced licenses (cerfticates).
+In addition to the private pilot certificate, we offer advanced aviation courses (college courses and programs supporting a career in aviation) that will lead to advanced licenses (certificates).
 Our unique partnership with institutions of higher learning allows our students to earn an Associates or Bachelors Degree with an emphasis in airplane or helicopter flight training.
 The aviation degrees that SUU students earn better prepare them to compete for the best paying jobs.

-Upper Limit Aviation is partnered with Southern Utah University.
+Again, Upper Limit Aviation is partnered with Southern Utah University.
 And, through our partnerships we can provide students with the opportunity to complete a "professional pilot program" and earn an Associates or Bachelors Degree in both helicopter and/or fixed wing aircraft.
 If you are prepared to "do more than dream", call and let us help you get started on your journey to becoming a licensed commercial pilot.

-What are my first steps in becoming a licensed pilot in Ann Arbor, Michigan?
+What are my first steps in becoming a licensed pilot flying in Ann Arbor, Michigan?